 Even though the Corinthians had received the Spirit, they still chose to live like people who had not.
 They lived according to the ways of the world which led Paul to compare them to infants still drinking milk.

-After the initial acceptance of the Gospel (milk), we must grow more in Christ and start asking for solid food from Him.
+Paul says that he gave the Corinthians milk rather than solid food.
+When people are new in Christ burdening them with unwanted rituals and rules (Acts 15) will only result in them giving up and leaving the path to God.
+But after the initial acceptance of the Gospel (milk), we must grow more in Christ and start asking for solid food from Him.
 Some of us are rather satisfied with our initial transformation and keep testifying about that day in different crowds without actually having new experiences with God.
-In due course, this will result in a separation from Christ as we are not eating according to what our spiritual bodies require.
+In due course, this will result in separation from Christ as we are not eating according to what our spiritual bodies require.

 You are still worldly.
 For since there is jealousy and quarrelling among you, are you not worldly?
 Are you not acting like mere humans?1 Corinthians 3:3